pwilmart/ABRF_2020/README.md

 ![slide 9](images/Slide9.png)

 When you are trying to learn about Git and Github, it helps to have a mental picture of how the pieces connect.
 Github itself is a collection of repositories that reside in the cloud.
 Copies of those repositories are mirrored on your local computers.
 That is the distributed part.
 For example, I go to OHSU and work on some code.
 I work on a local copy of the files in a Git repository.
 I save my work by committing the changes.
 I can push those changes to the corresponding Github repo, cycle home, pull the updated code to my home PC, and continue my work.
-Lather, rise, and repeat.
+Lather, rise, and repeat (or maybe pull, commit, and push).
 Other users may just be fetching code from the repo to run on their PCs.

 An outstanding book: [Happy Git with R](https://happygitwithr.com/) <br />
 [Git downloads](https://git-scm.com/downloads) <br />